-A collection of handcrafted swinging bed ideas.
+A collection of more ideas for handcrafted swinging porch beds.

 The Gulf breeze helps to keep bugs away on this open porch where a pair of swings allow a crowd of beach-goers to relax in the evening, or sleep outside all night.
-While there is an unlimited way to dress a swinging bed, there are only a limited number of ways to hang them.
-After seeing these using only two ceiling bolts, Mr Shops decided to hang ours similarly.
+While there are unlimited ways to dress a swinging bed, there are a limited number of ways to hang them.
+After seeing these using only two ceiling bolts, Mr. Shops decided to hang ours similarly.
 Even though the bolts go directly into a ceiling joist (a must!), he added a 3″ x 3″ steel angle that spans from each joist and across the one in-between, to spread out the weight evenly.
 In order to miss our ceiling fan blades (and so it wouldn’t have to be moved), our end chains meet about 7 feet from the floor, to a single chain that takes it to the ceiling [top photo].

 Taller sides are a good idea when small children will be using (aka playing on) the swinging bed.
-This one is dressed in a colorful stripe material that appears to be a folded comforter.
+This one is dressed in a colorful striped material that appears to be a folded comforter.
 Easy enough to take inside during storms and washed when needed.

 Another pair (Larry, I think they are suppose to come in twos!) are painted a beautiful blue.
 I like the deep box and large welts used on this mattress cover.
-These don’t appear to be as deep as a twin, but they can certainly be custom made to work for almost any porch.
+These don’t appear to be as deep as a twin but they can certainly be custom made to work for almost any porch.
 When measuring a space, be sure to allow at least twelve inches between the back of the swinging bed and wall or porch railing.
 If you want a more cushy look, don’t order the foam mattress as deep as the finished dimension and have it wrapped several times in Dacron to reach the desired depth.

-Dryfast foam mattress – FoamFactory.com
+Dryfast foam mattress – TheFoamFactory.com

 Sunbrella mattress cover, Henna with Weston Ginger welt – OutdoorFabrics.com